 When the time is right, I can help you get started

 I’m Andreas.
-For over seven years I have been advising companies on how to do business in Germany.
-I’d be happy to call you and answer your questions about setting up your company in a one-on-one consultation.
+For over a decade I’ve been advising companies on how to do business in Germany.
+I’d be happy to call you and answer your questions about setting up your business in a one-on-one consultation.

 Which legal forms are possible will depend on whether you want to go it alone or start your enterprise with others.